Steve Carfino

-Steve Carfino (born August 28, 1962) is an American former basketball player, who played for the University of Iowa in college basketball and later in the Australian National Basketball League.
+Steve Carfino (born August 28, 1962) is an American former professional basketball player, who played for the University of Iowa in college basketball and later in the Australian National Basketball League.
 After retiring he became a television commentator, focusing on basketball, occasionally covering other sports.
-He is the younger brother of former University of Southern California player Don Carfino.

 Basketball career

 High school

 Carfino attended St. John Bosco High School in Bellflower, California.
 He was a High School All-American selection.

 Public service

 Carfino is a patron of CBC (Cammeray Book Club) which helps in men's mental health awareness.

 College career

 Carfino attended the University of Iowa, as a guard, recruited by Lute Olson and finishing his last season under George Raveling.
 The Hawkeyes played in 3 NCAA Tournaments in Carfino's four seasons.
 In his final year at Iowa, he was named in the All Big Ten, and was also named the Most Valuable Player (MVP) of the Hawkeyes for that season.
 As a Senior, Carfino averaged 11.7 points, 1.8 Rebounds and 2.4 assists.
 For his career he scored 1007 points on .489 shooting from the floor and .716 from the free throw line.